wells5609/wp-restful-api/README.md

 ##URIs

-URIs reflect a hierarchical or tree-like structure and should gemerally be constructed using the following guidelines:

 **HTTP verbs** are interpreted to mean the following:

  * **`GET`** - Retrieve information about a resource object (or collection)